susam/gitpr/README.md

   - `FILES`: One or more filenames to be staged for a commit.
   - `TOPIC-BRANCH`: Feature-specific or bug-specific branch where a contributor develops her or his contribution.
-This is referred to as *topic branch* in the text.
+This is referred to as the *topic branch* in the text.

-These placeholders should be substituted with appropriate values while executing the commands.
+These placeholders should be substituted with appropriate values while executing the commands presented in this document.

 Beginners to this workflow should always remember that a Git branch is not a container of commits, but rather a lightweight moving pointer that